At0micBee/scilib/README.md

 1. The progression will be linked to my schedule
 2. I will work firsts on concept with which I am familiar with
-3. I am a self-taught developer, and thus some solutions could be sub-optimal and thus improved
+3. I am a self-taught developer, some solutions could be sub-optimal and thus improved

 ## What's coming?

-The order of the development of the crate is not clear, as I am for now writing this as a side project.
+The schedule of the development of the crate is not clear, as I am for now writing this as a side project.
 I plan on adding many useful functions from a physics point of view, but will expand as I go.
 For now, my objectives are:

 - Astrophysics
 - Thermodynamics
 - Quantum mechanics (and statistical physics)
 - Electromagnetism

-And hopefully more when this is done!
+And hopefully more when this is done (statistics for example)!

 ---